A Design-Based Perspective on Synthetic Control Methods: SETUP

+As long as the sets $\calm$ are non-stochastic, the definition of the weights implies they are non-stochastic, and so that the estimators we consider are stochastic only through the assignment vectors $\bu$ and $\bv$.
+We only sum over $s<t$ to ensure that the weights only depend on pre-treatment periods.

-What is the motivation for the objective function in (\ref{gen_sc})?
+What is the motivation for the objective function in (\ref{eq:gen_sc})?
 The expected squared error of the estimator $\hat\tau^{\gsc}$, under unit and time randomization (Assumptions \ref{ass_random_unit} and \ref{ass_random_time}), is We cannot evaluate this squared loss because it depends on $Y_{it}(0)$ that we do not observe.
-However, we can use the analogue from {the control periods}, both before and after the treated period.
-Under time randomization, these values are comparable to the current value, suggesting the objective function (\ref{gen_sc}).
+However, we can use the analogue from {the control periods} before the treated period.
+With sufficiently large $T$, these values are comparable to the current value, suggesting the objective function (\ref{eq:gen_sc}).